99sami/DMS_Blog/posts/fourth-blog-post.md

 - Dream

 Initially when thinking about the assignment i was tossing up between **growth**, **calm** and **community**.
-I wanted my website to be mental health focused as this can relate to all three concepts, and upon brainstomring i had the idea to base my website and concpet off a *mental health retreat / get away program that allows people to go out into nature for a few weeks, connect with people, eat healthy and exercise, engage in community sessions, therapy etc etc*.
+I wanted my website to be mental health focused as this can relate to all three concepts, and upon brainstomring i had the idea to base my website and concpet off a *'mental health retreat / get away program that allows people to go out into nature for a few weeks, connect with people, eat healthy and exercise, engage in community sessions, therapy etc etc'*.

 The platform of engagment in mind would be a computer, phone or ipad and aimed for a demogrpahic of people between 30-60 years old.